Asura: Rig Veda

 Bhargava states the word, asura, including its variants, asurya and asura, occurs "88 times in the Rig Veda, 71 times in the singular number, 4 times in the dual, 10 times in the plural, and 3 times as the first member of a compound.
 In this, the feminine form, asuryaa, is included twice.
 The word, asurya, has been used 19 times as an abstract noun, while the abstract form asuratva occurs 24 times, 22 times in one hymn and twice each in two other hymns".

 Bhargava gives a count of the word use for every Vedic deity: Asura is used as an adjective meaning "powerful" or "mighty".
-In the Rig Veda, two generous kings – as well as some priests – have been described as asuras.
+In the Rig Veda, two generous kings – as well as some priests – have been described as Asura.
 One hymn requests a son who is an asura.
 In nine hymns, Indra is described as asura.
 He is said to possess asurya 5 times, and once he is said to possess asuratva.
 Agni has total of 12 asura descriptions, Varuna has 10, Mitra has 8, and Rudra has 6.
 Book 1 of the Rig Veda describes Savitr (Vedic solar deity) as an asura who is a "kind leader".